EU 'stands with' UK on alleged Russian attack

 Russia experts agreed that the Kremlin probably ordered the Skripal attack.

-"Putin and his agents used on purpose military grade nerve agent to try to assassinate Skripal to make sure we all knew who did it.
+"Putin ... used on purpose military grade nerve agent to try to assassinate Skripal to make sure we all knew who did it.
 He is taunting us, daring us to do nothing," Michael McFaul, a former US ambassador to Moscow, said.

 Mark Galeotti, a British expert at the Institute of International Relations in Prague, said: "The odds that Russia's government lost control of Novichok stocks and this was used by some murderous mavericks to go after Skripal are minimal".

-"It will be highly interesting to see if the rest of EU as well as the US line up to support London in the confrontation with the Kremlin over state murders," Carl Bildt, the former foreign minister of Sweden, said.
+"It will be highly interesting to see if the rest of the EU as well as the US line up to support London in the confrontation with the Kremlin over state murders," Carl Bildt, the former foreign minister of Sweden, said.